About

 Research: Google Scholar | GitHub GitHub User's stars

-Wenhao Chai is an incoming Ph.D.
+Wenhao Chai is a first-year Ph.D.
 Student in Computer Science at Princeton University, working with Prof. Zhuang Liu.
-He received his master's degree at University of Washington in 2025 and bachelor's degree at Zhejiang University in 2023.
-He previously studied at Stanford University as a research intern in the summer of 2024 working with Prof. Christopher D. Manning and at the University of Illinois Urbana-Champaign as a visiting scholar in the spring and summer of 2022.
+He received his master's degree at University of Washington and bachelor's degree at Zhejiang University.
+He previously studied at Stanford University, working with Prof. Christopher D. Manning and at the University of Illinois Urbana-Champaign as a visiting scholar.
 He has internship at Pika Labs and Microsoft Research Asia.
-His research spans a wide range of topics in computer vision and machine learning.
-His previous research primarily covers video understanding and generative models.
-He leads the development of MovieChat, the first Large Mutli-Modal Model for hour-long video understanding.
-He has published research papers in top-tier conferences and journals such as ICLR, CVPR, ICCV, ECCV, ACL, IROS and AAAI.
-He has co-organized workshops and challenges on video understanding at CVPR 2024 and 2025.
+His research spans a wide range of topics in machine learning and computer vision.
+He leads the development of MovieChat, the first Large Mutlimodal Model and benchmark for hour-long video understanding.
+He is the core member of LiveCodeBench Pro Team.
+His works have been recognized by MIT Technology Review.
+He has organized workshops and challenges on video understanding at CVPR 2024 and 2025.

 Check Out